 It's the calm after the storm.
 After a year working on logging and observability things, I gave a talk at Scalacon 2021 about debugging and observing your scala code and there will be another talk at o11ycon on conditional distributed tracing on June 9th.
-If you haven't registered to o11ycon, it's free and online, and you can ask questions on Slack.

 Let's say you're running services in the cloud.
 You've got multiple hosts running multiple services, and at any given time they may be scaling up and down automatically, restarting, and generally being ephemeral computing resources.

 Suddenly a wild exception occurs!

 AskTimeoutException.
 The stack trace will tell you only that it came from a dispatcher.
 There's no other context associated with the ask timeout.

 Observability will detect the exception.
 But in practical terms, even observable systems don't care about an individual exception.
 It cares about the health of the system, defined in terms of availability and throughput.
 If the system is processing a normal volume of events and all the hosts are up and there are "few enough" errors, then the exception itself isn't enough to trigger an action.

 So say you're a developer, looking at an unreproducible exception with no context or clues.